ionic-team/capacitor-docs/docs/main/guides/push-notifications-firebase.md

 ![Google Services JSON Location for Android](../../../static/img/v4/docs/guides/firebase-push-notifications/google-services-location-android.png)

+### Add the Firebase SDK

-We don't need to _add_ any dependencies to our project because Capacitor projects automatically include a version of `firebase-messaging` in it's `build.gradle` file.
+You _don't_ need to _add_ any dependencies to your project - in contrary to iOS - because the `@capacitor/push-notifications` plugin automatically includes a version of `firebase-messaging` in it's `build.gradle` file.

+#### Firebase Analytics SDK

+You might want to add the Firebase Analytics SDK to your project.
+This is not needed for push notifications to work.
+However, it adds additional functionality that you might want to make use of.
+For example: it automatically collects messaging tokens and sends it to your Firebase dashboard.
+This will enable the possibilty to send push notifications from the Firebase dashboard.

 ## iOS